 Our dental implants are so comfortable and natural looking you may even forget that you ever lost a tooth.
 Medical Center Dental in Houston uses the latest technologies and advancements in dentistry to implant teeth and restore your confidence.

 Dental implants are a perfect solution for anyone who has lost teeth due to decay, gum disease or injuries to the mouth or jaw.
 They are a long-term treatment that will permanently replace lost or broken teeth and give you a perfect smile once more.

 A full-mouth restoration can even be achieved with the use of dental implants, designed to replace all of a patient’s teeth without the need for uncomfortable and unsightly dentures.

-At Ingenious Dentistry in Houston, Dr. Dale Brant and his staff are experienced with implant dentistry and will work with you to restore your smile to its full glory.
+At Medical Center Dental Group in Houston, Dr. Dale Brant and his staff are experienced with implant dentistry and will work with you to restore your smile to its full glory.

 What Are Dental Implants?

 Implants are replacement teeth that are custom molded to fit perfectly into your natural smile.
 The porcelain crowns are matched to your existing teeth for visual continuity, comfort and improved oral hygiene.
 In some cases, these crowns are bonded directly to existing root material to restore chipped or worn down teeth.
 In other cases, an anchor is inserted into the jaw to hold the replacement tooth in place and keep it from moving or becoming loose.